Visual-Friendly Concept Protection via Selective Adversarial Perturbations: Introduction

 To answer this question, we highlight the sparsity of images under concept protection tasks: The critical information that deserves protection constitutes only a part of the image.
 Previous approaches aim to protect the entire image, including background regions and other non-essential information, enhancing the visibility of perturbations.
 As shown in Fig.~\ref{fig:enter-label}, the protected images generated by Mist, Anti-DreamBooth, MetaCloak, SDS(-), and PhotoGuard, exhibit noticeable odd textures on the entire image: face, neck, and background, and their final protective effects akin to a special style picture of the target person.
 In contrast, we prioritize protecting essential information within an image, utilizing a more stealthy adversarial perturbation.

 To this end, we introduce a \underline{V}isual-Friendly \underline{C}oncept \underline{Pro}tection (VCPro) framework to counteract unauthorized concept-driven text-to-image synthesis.
 This framework learns selective adversarial perturbations targeting important regions.
 Unlike discriminative tasks where important information is class-related and provided by target model gradients, identifying crucial information in generative tasks is challenging.
 VCPro utilizes user-provided masks for target concept protection, which can be supplemented by other privacy detection tools for online platforms.
 In that way, we propose a regional adversarial loss using spatial information to focus on selected areas.
 To further enhance visual quality, we apply a Lagrangian multiplier-based solution, shifting from maximizing protection effectiveness to minimizing perceptibility while ensuring effective protection.
 Considering human sensitivity to low-frequency changes, we measure perturbation perceptibility in the frequency domain.
 Experiments on models like Textual Inversion and DreamBooth validate VCPro's effectiveness.
-Our approach yields subtler adversarial perturbations compared to baselines like Mist and Anti-DreamBooth, especially FID, which is reduced from $96.24$ to $27.03$.
+Our approach yields subtler adversarial perturbations compared to baselines like Mist and Anti-DreamBooth, especially FID, which is reduced from $96.24$ to $27.04$.

-Our contributions are summarized as follows: \begin{itemize} \item We point out that the existing image protection methods over-emphasize the final protection effectiveness while neglecting the visual appearance of the protected images. \item We propose a visual-friendly concept protection framework to prioritize protecting essential information within images by a regional adversarial loss and loosen the optimization objective from finding the strongest perturbations within the perturbation size to the smallest feasible perturbations. \item Experiments demonstrate that our approach can focus on crucial concepts specified by users with lower perceptibility than baselines, achieving a better trade-off between protection effectiveness and perturbation visibility. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We point out that the existing image protection methods over-emphasize the final protection effectiveness while neglecting the visual appearance of the protected images. \item We propose a visual-friendly concept protection framework that uses regional adversarial loss to protect essential image information.
+Considering human sensitivity, we measure perturbation perceptibility in the frequency domain and optimize for the smallest feasible perturbations rather than the strongest ones within size constraints. \item Experiments demonstrate that our approach can focus on crucial concepts specified by users with lower perceptibility than baselines, achieving a better trade-off between protection effectiveness and perturbation visibility. \end{itemize}